IllinoisLegalAidOnline/ilao8_docs/_build/html/_sources/migration_reporting.rst.txt

 * Intake status
 * Source (to account for ILAO's modal, program widget, etc).

+Organization Report
+^^^^^^^^^^^^^^^^^^^^^
+There are also organization specific intake reports that mirror the etransfer report at admin/organizations/reporting/intake-report that can also be exported

 SMS OAS Survey report
 ----------------------
+We have one SMS-based survey created that ties into Webform to follow up with users who complete an online intake application.
+This view displays the data associated with that survey along with OTIS information.

+Fields include:

+* triage user ID
+* intake date
+* survey submission date
+* zip code
+* legal issue
+* service
+* location
+* organization
+* survey responses

+Filters include:

+* survey date (beginning/ending range)
+* organization name
+* callback type
+* legal issue

 User reports